BUILT FOR HYBRID ENTERPRISE INFRASTRUCTURE

 Adaptive Enforcement Across Hybrid Enterprise Networks

 A Hybrid Enterprise Network Security Platform must respond to posture degradation and behavioral anomalies in real time.
+Therefore, it can continuously adapt security controls based on evolving risk signals and contextual insights.

 Real-Time Change of Authorization (CoA)